prot0s34/simple-ssh-manager/README.md

 - [ ] add ssh key-based auth support
 - [ ] exclude "legend" information to bottom panel
 - [ ] use tmux inside of app window instead of current behavior (close app->exec ssh in default terminal)
-- [ ] use crypto/ssh for connection instead of exec ssh
+- [x] use crypto/ssh for connection instead of exec ssh
-- [ ] refac exec ssh commands (use ssh config file instead of command line args?)
+- [x] refac exec ssh commands (use ssh config file instead of command line args?)
 - [x] ssh command builder?
 - [x] make release?
 - [x] make CI/Actions?
 - [x] add binary release to CI/Actions
 - [ ] add tagging at pull requests to CI/Actions
 - [ ] refac Hosts struct and optimize struct pass and use
-- [ ] add echo "connected to $hostname" on each jumphost on the way to target host
+- [x] add echo "connected to $hostname" on each jumphost on the way to target host
 - [x] add 'no strict host checking' for kube+jump option
-- [ ] add "kubectl run debug --rm -i --tty \ --image=... \ --overrides='{"spec": { "nodeSelector": {"kubernetes.io/hostname": "some-node"}}}' -- bash" option?
 - [ ] add kube context to inventory and kube functions
 - [x] cleanup binary from git history
 - [x] ~wtf 50M binary~, shrinked to 31MB, need to drop/replace go-client for kubernetes for more lightweight binary :(